limey-bean/CRUX_Creating-Reference-libraries-Using-eXisting-tools/README.md

 ## Introduction

 Taxonomic assignments of metabarcoding reads requires a comprehensive reference library.
 For 16S and 18S metabarcode reads, we use the Silva high quality ribosomal databases (Glöckner et al., 2017) for reference libraries, with slight modification.
-For all other metabarcodes we construct custom reference libraries using our in-house wrapper script, CRUX: Constructing Reference libraries Using eXisting tools.
-CRUX generates reference libraries by running in silico PCR (ecoPCR; Ficetola et al., 2010) against the EMBL standard nucleotide sequence database (Stoesser et al., 2002) to generate a seed library of reads with unique taxon identifiers.
-We verify that the seed libray reads match the amplicon by checking for primer regions and trimming them using cutadapt (Martin, 2011).
-Because many sequencing records are deposited to Genbank (Benson et al., 2012) with the primer regions removed from the read, we BLAST (Camacho et al., 2009) the seed library against the NCBI nucleotide blast database (ftp://ftp.ncbi.nlm.nih.gov/blast/).
+For all other metabarcodes we construct custom reference libraries using our in-house wrapper script, **CRUX**: **C**onstructing **R**eference libraries **U**sing e**X**isting tools.
+CRUX generates reference libraries by running in silico PCR (**ecoPCR**; Ficetola et al., 2010) against the EMBL standard nucleotide sequence database (Stoesser et al., 2002) to generate a seed library of reads with unique taxon identifiers.
+We verify that the seed library reads match the amplicon by checking for primer regions and trimming them using **cutadapt** (Martin, 2011).
+Because many sequencing records are deposited to Genbank (Benson et al., 2012) with the primer regions removed from the read, we **BLAST** (Camacho et al., 2009) the seed library against the NCBI nucleotide blast database (ftp://ftp.ncbi.nlm.nih.gov/blast/).
 Blast results are de-replicated by version accession number and converted to fasta format.
-A taxonomy identification file is generated from the fasta formatted blast output using entrez-qiime (https://github.com/bakerccm/entrez_qiime), the NCBI’s taxonomy dump and map of association between taxonomy and accession version numbers (ftp://ftp.ncbi.nlm.nih.gov/pub/taxonomy/).
-The down stream metabarcoding pipeline Anacapa (https://github.com/limey-bean/Anacapa) iterativley runs Bowtie2 (Langmead et al., 2009) to assigns reads to references databases clustered at decreasing similairy (99, 97, 95, 90, 85, 80 percent).
-There databases are generaged using Qiime (Caporaso et al., 2010) to cluster the reference library at 99, 97, 95, 90, 85, 80 percent sequence similarity using Usearch (Edgar, 2010) and generate a corresponding taxonomy file assign taxonomy in Qiime using Uclust (Edgar, 2010).
-The final step is to reformat the refence reads into Bowtie2 formated data index libraries.
+A taxonomy identification file is generated from the fasta formatted blast output using **entrez-qiime** (https://github.com/bakerccm/entrez_qiime), the NCBI’s taxonomy dump and map of association between taxonomy and accession version numbers (ftp://ftp.ncbi.nlm.nih.gov/pub/taxonomy/).
+The down stream metabarcoding Anacapa pipeline (https://github.com/limey-bean/Anacapa) iteratively runs **Bowtie2** (Langmead et al., 2009) to assigns reads to references databases clustered at decreasing similairy (99, 97, 95, 90, 85, 80 percent).
+There databases are generated using **Qiime** (Caporaso et al., 2010) to cluster the reference library at 99, 97, 95, 90, 85, 80 percent sequence similarity using **Usearch** (Edgar, 2010) and generate a corresponding taxonomy file assign taxonomy in **Qiime** using **Uclust** (Edgar, 2010).
+The final step is to reformat the reference reads into **Bowtie2** formatted data index libraries.

-Next steps: The reference library can then be used to generate a multiple sequence alignment using muscle (ref) and a phylogenetic tree using (decide).
+Next steps: The reference library can then be used to generate a multiple sequence alignment and a phylogenetic tree using (decide, ask Tyler...).

 ## Before CRUX is operable, you will need to download, install and/or build several programs and databases.
 **__First Download the crux_release_V1_db folder.__** The executables and database folders should be accessible from this folder.
 However, if you already have any these programs or databases, there is no need to add them to the crux_release_V1_db folder.
 Instead update the file paths or loading commands to the Crux_config.sh and crux_vars.sh folders accordingly.